Once upon a time, there was a mama who was just a little freaked out to teach math.

 And then finally, she figured it out: she would go with that fancy computer math program that she had read about!
 The computer would teach her kids math, and she could focus on things she was good at like reading aloud, making up fun history studies and collecting cats.

 And let me tell you, the mama was happy.

 While the kids did math, she could clear the table, get the breakfast dishes into the dishwasher and even wipe down the counters and throw in a load of laundry.

 Every single day, as part of the computer math curriculum, they were to complete a timed component, and that set them on edge.
 Often, they would make mistakes because they were stressed about the clock, and then they would get angry, and then that frustration would carry into the rest of the learning that morning.

 And let me tell you, no matter how hard that mom tried to turn things around with a Positive Attitude and Loads of Understanding and Not Swearing Or Throwing Things, it was hard to reverse that bus.

 And so eventually, the mom learned something really important: if the mom is happy, but the kids are unhappy, homeschooling is unhappy.

 We can also reverse this: if the kids are happy and the mom is unhappy, homeschooling is still unhappy.

-Sometimes we ignore the second half of that equation (“equation” – am I using that correctly?).
-We figure that if we are meeting out kids’ needs, that that’s enough.
+Sometimes we ignore the second half of that equation (“equation” – am I using that correctly because math?).
+We figure that if we are meeting out kids’ needs, then that’s enough.

-But this week over on Instagram, we talked about why homeschooling has to work for YOU too.
-(It’s one of the 7 Secrets.)
+But homeschooling has to work for YOU too.

 Because we want homeschooling to be sustainable, right?
 And that means we need to avoid burn-out, and that means that we really need to avoid doing stuff that makes us miserable every single day.